jaegeral/osint_to_timesketch/README.md

-# vt_timesketch
+# osint_timesketch
-Virustotal Data to Timesketch
+OSINT Data to Timesketch

 # idea

-Idea of that script is to get a list of domains / ips and pull timeline relevant infos from VT.
+Idea of that script is to get a list of domains / ips and pull timeline relevant infos from VT and other OSINT sources.
 The output should be already timesketchable.

+# WARNING

+This project should be considered early aplha, everything might be completly broken.
+Run the script on your own risk.

+Using that script with high critical indicators might burn your indicators because the script is querying external meaning internet hosted services.
+Thus those running those services could potentially see your queries.

+# Sources

+## already implemented
+* Virustotal (files)
+* Virustotal (passive DNS)
+* CIRCL passive SSL

+## planned

+* CIRCL passive SSL

 # usage

    modify the config file
 ```
 cp config_sample.cfg config.cfg